 - Average execution time of each line of code in PHP script

 The entries in each column can be sorted, giving you an easy way to see the performance profile of your application from any perspective.
-For example, you can see in the illustration below that the line number 54 in index.php script was visited 3 times, the application spent 1.4276 ms on average executing this line, the total time of the execution was 4.282 ms, minimum time spent was 1.273ms and maximum time was 1.664 ms
+For example, you can see in the illustration below that the line number 11 in index.php script was visited 1 time, the application spent 0.005 ms executing this line, however all calls made on this line took 656 ms making it the longest Time with Children line.
+This of course is not surprising given that this is index.php file.

 |